Jet fighter generations: Classification

-Five generations are now commonly recognised, with the fifth representing the latest generation in service (as of 2018).
+Five generations are commonly recognised, with the fifth representing the latest generation in service (as of 2018).
 Future types at an early stage of development are expected to have even further enhanced capabilities and have become known as a sixth generation.
 The rest of this article broadly follows the analysis of Baker.

 First

 The Me 262 was the first operational jet fighter.

 The earliest jet fighters appeared during and after the last years of World War II.
 They were similar in most respects to their piston-engined contemporaries, having straight, effectively unswept wings and being of wood and/or light alloy construction.
-(The Me 262 had a lightly swept wing, but this was done principally to achieve balance, and the sweep was deliberately kept too little to have a significant aerodynamic effect.)
 They had little or no avionics, with their primary armament being manually-controlled guns.
-The Heinkel He 162 and Gloster Meteor also saw wartime service, while types such as the de Havilland Vampire and Lockheed F-80 were still working up to operational service when the war ended.
+The Messerschmitt Me 262, Heinkel He 162, and Gloster Meteor saw wartime service, while types such as the de Havilland Vampire and Lockheed F-80 had yet to see operational service when the war ended.

 The introduction of the swept wing allowed transonic speeds to be reached, but controllability was often limited at such speeds.
-These aircraft were typically aimed at the air-superiority interceptor role.
-Notable types which took part in the Korean War of 1950–1953 include the Soviet Mikoyan-Gurevich MiG-15 and the North American F-86 Sabre.
-The Hawker Hunter appeared too late for the war but was widely used and took part in several later ones.
+These aircraft were typically geared towards an air superiority interceptor role.
+Notable types which took part in the Korean War of 1950–1953 include the Mikoyan-Gurevich MiG-15 and the North American F-86 Sabre.
+The Hawker Hunter appeared too late for the war but was widely used in subsequent wars.
+All of these aircraft, however, did not use missiles or rotary cannons.

 Second

-The MiG-21 was the most widely produced jet fighter in history.
+The MiG-21 is the most widely produced jet fighter in history.

 The Korean War of 1950-1953 forced a major reconsideration of aircraft design.
 Guns proved unsuitable at such high speeds, while the need for multirole capability in battlefield support was rediscovered.
-Interceptor-type aircraft emerging after the war used after-burning engines to give Mach 2 performance, while radar and infrared homing missiles greatly improved their accuracy and firepower.
-The U.S. Century Series such as the Lockheed F-104 Starfighter, as well as the Russian MiG-21, English Electric Lightning, and French Dassault Mirage III were typical of this era.
+The first supersonic interceptor-type aircraft emerged after the war used afterburning engines to reach Mach 2, while radar and infrared homing missiles greatly improved their accuracy and firepower.

+The American Century Series (such as the Lockheed F-104 Starfighter) as well as the Russian MiG-21, English Electric Lightning, and French Dassault Mirage III were typical of this era.
 Many types were soon compromised by adaptations for battlefield support roles, and some of these would persist in new variants for multiple generations.